Case Studies A journey to become more intelligence driven

 The Care Quality Commission’s journey to become more intelligence driven

-In 2015 the Care Quality Commission (CQC) significantly revised their inspection methodology to become more intelligence driven.
+In 2015, the Care Quality Commission (CQC) significantly revised its inspection methodology to become more intelligence driven.
 The new methodology required more resource and time to visit organisations, with up to 3,000 external resources added to an existing pool of 3,000 CQC inspectors to meet the demand of 20,000 inspections a year.

 The old ways